ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 {NOTE: }

 * **Aggregation**
-  Queris can easily create powerful statistics by aggregating time-series (or chosen ranges of time-series entries) into groups by chosen time frames like an hour or a week, and retrieving values from each group by criteria like `Min` for the lowest value, `Count` for the number of values in the group, etc.
+  Queris can easily create powerful statistics by aggregating time series (or chosen ranges of time series entries) into groups by chosen time frames like an hour or a week, and retrieving values from each group by criteria like `Min` for the lowest value, `Count` for the number of values in the group, etc.